stevecoding/azure-synapse-analytics-day/README.md

 ![Azure Synapse Analytics Lab Exercises](./media/exercises.png "Solution architecture")

-## Exercise 1 - Explore the data lake with Azure Synapse SQL Serverless and Azure Synapse Spark
+## Exercise 1 - Explore the data lake with Azure Synapse SQL On-demand and Azure Synapse Spark

 In this exercise you will explore data using the engine of your choice (SQL or Spark).